 Your doctor may do blood tests before you start treatment with ACTEMRA and

 while you are using ACTEMRA.
 Tell your healthcare provider if you have any of

 the following symptoms of a possible hepatitis B infection:

 - skin or eyes look yellow

 - skin rash

 reactions, including death, can happen with ACTEMRA.
 These reactions can happen

-with any infusion of ACTEMRA, even if they did not occur with an earlier
+with any infusion or injection of ACTEMRA, even if they did not occur with an

 - shortness of breath or trouble breathing